vitabaks/autobase/automation/roles/bind_address/README.md

 #### How it works

 - Finds the first available private IPv4 address on the host (excluding the docker0 interface, if present).
-- Sets this address as the Ansible fact bind_address using set_fact.
+- Sets this address as the Ansible fact `bind_address` using `set_fact`.
-- If bind_address is already defined in inventory or variables, it will not be executed.
+- If `bind_address` is already defined in inventory or variables, it will not be executed.
+- If no suitable private IP is found, the role fails with a clear message.